arkaprava-jana/chef-assignment/README.md

 - IAM Policies used in the solution has been designed to provide access on specific resources provisioned via this repo whereever applicable.

+## Detection of Missing Data for Daily Uploaders

+- User onboarding tag the user resource with upload frequency (Allowed Values: daily / weekly)

+- Lambda function triggers every 24 hours and scans every user directory for time of last upload

+- If a user is tagged as daily user but if it has been more then 36 hours since the last upload then DataOps team get alerted via SMS / Slack Notification

+## Handling of Sensitive Data

+- Terraform creates SSM Parameter with dummy value

+- Ones parameter is created user need to update value of parameter via Console

+- Terraform code has been configured not to overwrite changes done via Console for the parameter

 ## AWS Service Selection